softeng-feup/open-cx-verdade-productions/README.md

 <img src="https://github.com/softeng-feup/open-cx-verdade-productions/blob/master/docs/forum.png" width="160" height="350" />

-As a user I want to be part of discussions of the events I am attending, so that I can find people with similar interests and clearify any doubs I might be having.
+As a user I want to be part of discussions of the events I am attending, so that I can find people with similar interests and clarify any doubs I might be having.

 **Feature**: Forum